-Students interested in writing, photography, art, and graphic design produce Daemen's online newspaper, The Insight, and the College's literary magazine, Writer's Block.
+Students interested in writing, photography, art, and graphic design produce Daemen's online newspaper, The Insight, and the College's literary magazine, Iconoclast.
 These publications provide an opportunity for students in any major to develop additional marketable skills and contribute to collegial discourse and student life.